 Innovating with WebXR

 Another big opportunity is in the education and training space.
-According to PWC, immersive platforms allow participants to learn quicker and be more emotionally connected to the content.
+According to PWC, immersive platforms allow participants to learn quickly.
+They can also be more emotionally connected to the content.
 Museums can now deliver immersive content and extend their geography overnight.
-These types of experiences are just at their infancy and will live long beyond the “end” of COVID as a new tool to reach audiences both internally and externally for years to come.
+These types of experiences are just in their infancy.
+They will live long beyond the “end” of COVID.
+They will serve as a new tool to reach audiences both internally and externally for years to come.